Suraporn/nba_player_comparison/README.md

 ## Get involved

 If you have any new ideas and suggestions for improvement about this app, please feel free to contact us.
-The main contact email is: suraporn83@gmail.com
+The main contact email is: suraporn@student.ubc.ca

 Please note that it's very important to us that we maintain a positive and supportive environment for everyone who wants to participate.
 You can check the code of conduct for more details if you want to be with us.